Principal Financial Group: History

+In 2024, Principal agreed to acquire the employee stock-option plan (ESOP) business from Ascensus.
+The transaction was expected to add 800 plans and over 165,000 participants to Principal's book of business.

 Business operations

-Four segments comprise the company: Retirement and Income Solutions, Principal Global Investors, Principal International, and U.S. Insurance Solutions.
+Four segments comprise the company: Retirement and Income Solutions, Principal Global Investors, Principal International, and Benefits & Protection.

-The company employs roughly 9,000 people in Des Moines, Iowa, and owns and operates several buildings in the downtown area.
+As of December 2021, Principal employed 18,600 employees worldwide, with 7,100 of those based outside the U.S. The company employs roughly 9,000 people in Des Moines, Iowa, and owns and operates several buildings in the downtown area.
 The tallest, known as 801 Grand, is 45 stories tall (192m/630 ft), and houses many other companies in addition to Principal.

-As of March 2014, Principal employed 14,600 employees worldwide, with its Global Delivery center, Principal Global Services, in Pune, Maharashtra, India.
+Its Global Delivery center, Principal Global Services, in Pune, Maharashtra, India.

 Principal also has a lobbyist registered in the Iowa Legislature since December 2016.
 He is designated to lobby the Executive Branch of the Government of Iowa.